RagnarGrootKoerkamp/BAPCtools/doc/multiple_languages.md

 bt new_problem
 ```

-will look for the `language` configuration (for intance, at constest level) and use that by default.
+will look for the `languages` configuration (for intance, at constest level) and use that by default.
-Thus, if the contest is set up as above, you need to do nothing.
+Thus, if the contest is set up as above, you need to do nothing extra.

 With arguments, or outside of a contest directory,
 ```sh